apache/parquet-format/VariantShredding.md

                 for (name, field) in typed_value
             }

-            if value is not null:
+            if value is not None:
                 # this is a partially shredded object
                 assert isinstance(value, VariantObject), "partially shredded value must be an object" assert typed_value.keys().isdisjoint(value.keys()), "object keys must be disjoint"